dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 Note: The `claims` sub-element can be omitted, which is equivalent to a claims element whose value is `null`.

-Note: If the `claims` sub-element is empty or contains a claim other than the claims listed in the Section [claims](#claimselement), the OP will abort the transaction with an `invalid_request` error.
+Note: If the `claims` sub-element is empty or contains a claim not fulfilling the requirements defined in Section [claims](#claimselement), the OP will abort the transaction with an `invalid_request` error.

 ## Defining constraints on requested data {#constraintedclaims}

 The RP MAY express requirements regarding the elements in the verification sub-element.

-This, again, requires an extension to the syntax as defined in Section 5.5. of the OpenID Connect Core specification [@!OpenID] due to the nested nature of the `verified_person_data` claim.
+This, again, requires an extension to the syntax as defined in Section 5.5. of the OpenID Connect specification [@!OpenID] due to the nested nature of the `verified_person_data` claim.

-Section 5.5.1 of the OpenID Connect Core specification [@!OpenID] defines a query syntax that allows for the member value of the claim being requested to be a JSON object with additional information/constraints on the claim.
+Section 5.5.1 of the OpenID Connect specification [@!OpenID] defines a query syntax that allows for the member value of the claim being requested to be a JSON object with additional information/constraints on the claim.
 For doing so it defines three members (`essential`, `value` and `values`) with special query meanings and allows for other special members to be defined (while stating that any members that are not understood must be ignored).

 This specification re-uses this mechanics and introduces a new such member `max_age` (see below).